Quantized plastic deformation: Case study

 \paragraph{Temporal intermittency} As we have seen, in the regime of steady state plastic flow the system exhibits temporal fluctuations.
 We now discuss the statistical distribution of the corresponding plastic avalanches.

 The nearly 1000 energy drops shown in Fig. \ref{FigProfs} come in a broad range of magnitudes.
-In Fig. \ref{FigPowerLaw} we quantify these fluctuations by showing (using a log-log scale) the probability distribution of $\Delta \langle\psi\rangle$ to which we refer simply as $\Delta $ (the inset shows the actual histogram).
+In Fig. \ref{FigPowerLaw} we quantify these fluctuations by showing (using a log-log scale) the probability distribution of $\Delta \langle\psi\rangle$ to which we refer simply as $\Delta $ (the inset shows the actual histogram), based on a total of around 10000 relatively large avalanches (from the high-energy tail of the distribution), obtained from 20 different runs, each with a different sample of quenched boundary disorder (with the same statistical parameters).
 The obtained distribution spans more than 2.5 decades; small and large scale cut-offs are not shown.
 A power law fit $P(\Delta) \sim \Delta^{-\tau}$ with exponent $\tau=1.01$ produces a good approximation.
 It is again suggestive of the successful self-organization of the system towards scale free NESS reminiscent of developed turbulence (see \cite{BaggioST2023b} for additional arguments supporting this analogy).
 Note that the value of the power law exponent $\tau=1$ is a signature of the archetypically ``wild'' plasticity in the sense of \cite{Weiss2015}.